-MCM–Milan Capital of the Modern
+MCM–Milan Capital of the Modern (ENG ED.)

 Modern architecture articulated itself in specific centers of propulsion, revision and critique during the 20th century.
 The case of Milan is exemplary: Terragni and Razionalismo, the reconstruction (Ponti, Rogers, Moretti, Viganò, etc.), the Tendenza of Rossi, product design, up to the current research.
 MCM traces this history from several contributors’ points of view.